Arduba

-Arduba (Ancient Greek: Αρδουβαν, Latin: Arduba) was a settlement of the Illyrian tribe of the Daesitiates in Illyria.
+Arduba (Ancient Greek: Ἄρδουβα, Latin: Arduba) was a settlement of the Illyrian tribe of the Daesitiates in Illyria.
 Following the Roman invasion, the settlement was included in the Roman province of Dalmatia.
 Arduba was located somewhere near the modern city of Zenica in Bosnia and Herzegovina.
 Most probably the royal city of Vranduk existed in the time of the Illyrians, under the name Arduba.